 Certification & Verification:-

-The successful learners will receive subject expert, signed certificate, Verification with the branding of LedX, additionally, authenticated by Blockchain partner to verify your achievement to increase your job prospect.
+The successful learners will receive a subject expert signed Certificate with the branding of LedX to increase their job prospects.

 U.N.I.C.I.T.R.A.L.
 Model law on E-commerce, Minimum contacts and Sliding Scale theory, IT Act,2000, Cybercrimes and conventional crime, A.T.M. system hacked, U.I.D.A.I.
 Aadhaar Software hacked, Digital Forgery, Cyber Stalking, Identity Theft and Fraud, Cyber Terrorism, Cyber Defamation, web jacking, a cybercrime investigation, forensic tools, etc.